 Don't worry if you haven't got these - for this batch I just used a load of chicken wing bones left over from my boys teatime favourite (roasted chicken wings).
 You can use ANY bones leftover from your own meals, just ensure you wash any sauce or gravy off before putting them into the pot.

 Fill the pot with hot water so the bones are covered plus an extra inch (we want to make plenty of broth).
-I then add three tablespoons of Apple Cider Vinegar (ACV - (personally I used Braggs but any will do).
+I then add three tablespoons of Apple Cider Vinegar (ACV) - must contain 'the mother'.

 Why ACV?
 It helps to pull the minerals out of the bones and creates a nutritious, gelatinous (jelly-like) broth.
 Broth made without ACV will not be as thick or nutritious.

 Then put your slow cooker on low (or pop the pot in the oven) and cook on low for 24-36 hours.
 You can leave it a little longer but I find it starts to overcook and dry out after this time.

 Strain the bones out!
 Your dog cannot eat the bones as they are cooked so strain them out and put them in the bin and leave your broth to cool on the side.

 Once cool enough, pop the broth into the fridge.
 You need to leave it long enough for any fat to form on the top and go hard.
 I usually leave mine overnight but a few hours will suffice.

 Get rid of the hard fat from the top with a spoon and throw it away.
 What you are left with underneath should be a clear, jelly broth.

 The jelly means you’ve got lots of gelatin in there, and that’s what helps with your dog’s joints and the leaky gut that can cause allergies and digestive upset.
 That gelatin plugs the holes in leaky gut that can cause allergy symptoms, so the more jelly-like, the better!